Hendy/umbraco-look/README.md

 ## Searching

-Searching is performed using a configured (Umbraco or Look) Examine Searcher and can be done using the Exmaine API, or directly with the Look API.
+Searching is performed using a configured (Umbraco or Look) Examine Searcher and can be done using the Exmaine API, or with the Look API.

 To be able to use the additional query types that Look introduces (text highlighting, tag faceting etc...) with the Exmaine API, a Look searcher needs to be used
 (rather than an Umbraco searcher).
 This is because a Look searcher will return an object as ISearchCritera that can be cast to LookSearchCriteria where the Look query types can be set.
 Eg.